-It’s a sad fact that people with chronic obstructive pulmonary disease, better known as COPD, have trouble doing what connects us to life – they can’t easily breathe.
+Breathing comes to us naturally and (usually) pretty easily.
+However, if you have chronic obstructive pulmonary disease, better known as COPD, you have trouble doing what connects us to life – you can’t easily breathe.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The disease can affect their airways, air sacs or both.
-Remarkably, it’s the third leading cause of death in the United States, according to the American Lung Association – affecting more than 11 million Americans we know about, and another estimated 24 million who go undiagnosed.
+The disease can affect your airways, air sacs or both.
+It’s the third leading cause of death in the United States, according to the American Lung Association – affecting more than 11 million Americans and another estimated 24 million who go undiagnosed.

 Myth 1: Only smokers get COPD

 Fact: While COPD is often associated with smoking, and rightly so, there are a substantial number of people with this condition who never smoked.

 According to the National Institutes of Health, 42% of COPD sufferers are former smokers, 34% are current smokers and the rest – which make up 24% — never lit a cigarette.

 Myth 2: There’s no treatment for COPD